Haivision/srt/docs/API-functions.md

 it then blocks until at least one connection reports success or if all of them fail.
 Connections that continue in the background after this function exits can be then checked status by [`srt_group_data`](#srt_group_data).

+As member socket connections are running in the background, for determining if a particular connection has succeeded or failed it is recommended to use [`srt_connect_callback`](#srt_connect_callback).
+In this case the `token` callback function parameter will be the same as the `token` value used for the particular item in the `name` connection table.

+The `token` value doesn't have any limitations except that the -1 value is a "trap representation", that is, when set on input it will make the internals define a unique value for the `token`.
+Your application can also set unique values, in which case the `token` value will be preserved.

 ### srt_prepare_endpoint